ZhangKarlman/LinSql/README.md

 # LinSql
-This a notebooks for learning Mysql
+This a notebooks for learning
+a